 5.2.3 Types, approximate weights, and numbers of animals to be used

-What kinds of animals will be used (e.g., species, approximate weight, stage of production).
+What kinds of animals will be used (e.g., species, class, approximate weight, stage of production).

 Anticipated length of grazing periods

 How long the animals will remain in the property, including the entire time they will be on the property, and the number of grazing days within each grazing unit or parcel during each grazing event and in total across the entire year or grazing season.